-psychological factors Understanding the impacting sports injuries can contribute significantly to the development of injury prevention strategies [6] Studies indicated that psychological and personality factors may elevate the likelihood of sportsrelated injuries even more than physical and environmental factors.
+Understanding the psychological factors that impact sports injuries can significantly contribute to the development of effective injury prevention strategies ^[6].
+Studies have indicated that psychological and personality factors may elevate the likelihood of sportsrelated injuries even more than physical and environmental factors.
 This is because achieving success in sports is not solely contingent upon physical health and fitness but also heavily relies on an individual's mental preparedness and resilience [7].
-In a prospective study conducted by Steffen et al., it was demonstrated that stress levels and the perceived team atmosphere regarding skill have a notable correlation with the likelihood of new injuries among female soccer players [8].
-Kleinert also observed a correlation between an individual's psychological and personality traits and the likelihood of Kleinert sustaining injuries.
-Specifically, identified two key factors contributing to injury occurrence: deficiencies in the psychophysiological process, such as attention deficits and extremes in arousal levels, as well inadequate decision-making or management skills [9].
-Mousavi et al. reported the effect of mental aspects and sleep quality on lower limb injuries in recreational runners [10].
+In a prospective study conducted by Steffen et al., it was demonstrated that stress levels and the perceived team atmosphere regarding skill have a notable correlation with the likelihood of new injuries among female soccer players ^[8].
+Kleinert also observed a correlation between an individual's psychological and personality traits and the likelihood of sustaining injuries.
+Specifically, Kleinert identified two key factors contributing to injury occurrence: deficiencies in the psychophysiological process, such as attention deficits and extremes in arousal levels, as well inadequate decision-making or as risk management skills ^[9].
+Mousavi et al. reported the effect of mental aspects and sleep quality on lower limb injuries in recreational runners [10]

-The mental aspect, particularly attitudes like passion, has garnered growing interest in sports research, given its potential impact on sports-related injuries [11].
-Passion is defined as a strong drive towards an activity that people like [12].
+The mental aspect, particularly attitudes like passion, has garnered growing interest in sports research, given its potential impact on sports-related injuries ^[11].
+Passion is defined as a strong drive towards an activity that people like ^[12].
 Those with obsessive passion continue their activity regardless of their ability, loading capacity, and sufficient recovery.
-Bodybuilders with obsessive passion may neglect minor pains and continue training with minor injuries, leading to more severe and difficult-to-treat gradual-onset (overuse) injuries [12].
-An obsessive passionate mindset is noted to have a positive correlation with injuries related to sports [8, 11-13].
+Bodybuilders with obsessive passion may neglect minor pains and continue training with minor injuries, leading to more severe and difficult-to-treat gradual-onset (overuse) injuries ^[12].
+A compulsive and passionate mindset is noted to have a positive correlation with sports-related injuries ^[8, 11-13].

-Optimal sleep quality plays a crucial role in recovery process and focuses musculoskeletal health, both of which are essential for enhanced performance.
-Conversely, inadequate sleep quality hampers musculoskeletal recovery, reaction time, mood, and cognitive functions, and raises the likelihood of injury [14, 15].
-Several studies report that lack of sleep is associated with an increased risk of sports injuries [15-18].
-Although no research has specifically explored this correlation within the bodybuilding community, understanding the prevalence of factors contributing to injuries among bodybuilders greatly inform can development of more effective prevention and treatment strategies.
+Optimal sleep quality plays a crucial role in the recoverv process, focusing on musculoskeletal health, both of which are essential for enhanced performance.
+Conversely, inadequate sleep quality hampers musculoskeletal recovery, reaction time, mood, and cognitive functions, and raises the likelihood of injury ^[14, 15].
+Several studies report that a lack of sleep is associated with an increased risk of sports injuries [15-18].
+Although no research has specifically explored this correlation within the bodybuilding community, understanding the prevalence of contributing to injuries factors among greatly bodybuilders can inform the development of more effective prevention and treatment strategies.
 Exploring the potential link between mental aspects, sleep quality, and injuries among bodybuilders provides valuable insights into the role of these factors in injury occurrence.
-Therefore, this study aims to investigate the association between prevalence among amateur injury bodybuilders and various factors, including aspects, sleep quality, personal mental characteristics (e.g., age, weight, height), exercise-related factors(e.g., training history, duration, frequency, presence of a coach, training program, warm-up and cool-down practices, participation in other sports) and injury history.
+Therefore, this study aims to investigate the association between injury prevalence among amateur bodybuilders and various factors, including mental aspects, sleep quality, personal characteristics (e.g., age, weight, height), exercise-related factors(e.g., training history, duration, frequency, presence of a coach, training program, warm-up and cool-down practices, participation in other sports) and injury history.
 Our hypothesis posits that mental aspects and sleep quality are linked to injuries in bodybuilders, with higher levels of obsessive passion and motivation for exercise, coupled with poorer sleep quality, correlating with increased reports of injuries among bodybuilders.